 However, God has a better plan for our time.

 When we take on tasks never meant to be “under our circus test”, we feel more spiritually, emotionally and physically drained than when we actually started.
 Good, beautiful and even church-related tasks, can be obstacles in finding the God-ordained rhythm of our lives.

-When we escape the overcommitment trap we can serve from a place of love instead of hustling from a place of fear.
+When we finally escape the overcommitment trap, we can serve from a place of love instead of hustling from a place of fear.

 In Proverbs 31, we find the “woman of noble character” doing it all effortlessly.
 She’s runs a business, gets up early, takes care of her children, keeps the house spotless and has, no doubt, mastered the Instant Pot!

 If we don’t read Proverbs 31 carefully, we may deduce that being a Godly woman requires doing ALL the things and doing them ALL well.

 From verse 27, we see that’s not what the passage is saying at all.

 She looks well to the ways of her household and does not eat the bread of idleness.” – Proverbs 31:27